Henry Maier Festival Park

 The Pabst Showcase located on the Henry W. Maier Festival Grounds during the 1994 Summerfest, with Downtown Milwaukee and Interstate 794 in the background.

-Henry Maier Festival Park is a 75-acre festival park located in Milwaukee, Wisconsin on the shore Lake Michigan and is the site of the annual Summerfest musical festival and the home of the American Family Insurance Amphitheater.
+Henry Maier Festival Park is a 75-acre festival park located in Milwaukee, Wisconsin on the shore of Lake Michigan and is the site of the annual Summerfest musical festival and the home of the American Family Insurance Amphitheater.

 History

 Before Summerfest

 In 1927 Maitland Airport (also the Milwaukee seaplane port) was opened.
 It was one of the city's first airstrips.
 The airport remained in operation for more than 20 years before it was replaced by a Nike missile installation, established during the height of 1950s Cold War tensions.
 The site was one of eight in the Greater Milwaukee area and hosted both the Nike Ajax and nuclear-capable Nike Hercules missiles as a means of last resort against a possible attack by the Soviet Union.
 The military installation, along with a radar station at Lake Park, remained in use until 1969 when the Army closed them in an effort to reduce costs.

 The land was then sold to the city and became a top possible destination by Summerfest's early leaders, who worried for the fest's future after bad weather caused a poor turnout in its second year.
 Organizers believed that a centralized location was crucial, and the lakefront site appeared ideal.

 In 1970, the Harbor Commission, which took ownership of the land from the Army, constructed a deal and began leasing the site to Summerfest for one dollar a year.
 The recently formed Summerfest quickly set up makeshift offices from the remaining barracks and the control building.